proofrock/fileway/README.md

 The link provided by the uploads clients will open a download page when opened in a browser, and will download the file when opened with a CLI application.
 To better understand how this is done, and troubleshoot, please read the 'Understanding the download URL' section.

-## Building the server

-In the root dir of this repository, use `docker buildx build . -f Dockerfile.simple -t fileway:v0.5.0`.
-This will generate a docker image tagged as `fileway:v0.5.0`.

-`docker` and `docker buildx` must be properly installed and available.

 ## Further topics

 ### Hashing the secret